Does TLS Email Encryption Meet Compliance Requirements?

 FINRA 3110: Requires each firm to preserve accounts, records, and correspondence in adherence with applicable laws and FINRA rules, regulations, and policy statements, as well as those prescribed by SEC Rule 17a-4.

 FINRA 3010: Requires firms to maintain a system to supervise transactions and correspondence with their users.
-Companies should establish and maintain a supervisory system with written procedures and review incoming and outgoing electronic correspondence on a regular basis.
+Companies should establish and maintain a supervisory system with written procedures and regularly review incoming and outgoing electronic correspondence.

 TLS Okay?
 YES.